Meet the great mashed chickpea salad!

 - small handful pepitas (pumpkin seeds), optional

-Drain and rinse your chickpeas, place in medium size bowl and roughly mash with a fork, potato masher or pastry blender.
+Drain and rinse your chickpeas, place in medium size bowl and roughly mash about 3/4 of the chickpeas with a fork, potato masher or pastry blender.
 Add the remaining ingredients and combine.
 Add more hummus if you like it creamier and taste for seasoning.

-Serve however you like…make a sandwich, serve on a bed of leafy greens or scoop up with crackers or sliced vegetables like cucumbers, bell peppers, celery sticks, etc.
+Serve however you like – make a chickpea salad sandwich, serve on a bed of leafy greens or scoop up with crackers or sliced vegetables like cucumbers, bell peppers, celery sticks, etc.

 Store leftovers in an airtight container in the fridge for up to 5 – 6 days.

-If you find your hummus is a bit thick, thin it out with a tablespoon or two of water.
+*If you find your hummus is a bit thick, thin it out with 2 – 3 tablespoons of water, you may find you need 1 more tablespoon.
+I always do this with my humus when using as a binder.
 This will make for a perfect consistency to use as a binder without being overly thick and/or drying as well.

 Try using diced red onion for a little different color.